Jagiellonian University Medical College: Faculty of Health Sciences

-The activities of the Department also refers to the idea over a century, and today the interdisciplinary knowledge that is public health.
-Division continues for the School of Public Health set up in 1991 as an inter-departmental unit of the Medical University and the Jagiellonian University.
+The department's activities draw on more than a century of academic tradition, incorporating the modern interdisciplinary field of public health.
+The division continues the mission of the School of Public Health, which was established in 1991 as an interdepartmental unit spanning both the Medical Academy and Jagiellonian University.
 The first Polish School of Public Health was established with the support of the Ministry of Health and Welfare and with the advice of representatives of the French Ministry of Health.
 School team in 1991 began an intensive education and a variety of activities aimed at preparing managers for the modern needs of a changing Polish health care system.
-In 1997, The school became the Institute of Public Health.
-In subsequent years, the Institute conducted a variety of post-graduate diploma in hospital management, postgraduate studies for people working in managerial positions in health institutions, the pharmaceutical inspectors and studies for those carrying out tasks in the field of health programs.
+In 1997, the school became the Institute of Public Health.
+In subsequent years, the Institute conducted a variety of post-graduate diplomas in hospital management, postgraduate studies for people working in managerial positions in health institutions, the pharmaceutical inspectors and studies for those carrying out tasks in the field of health programs.
 The Institute also conducts training at the direction of public health, specialty health control, as well as international Masters EuroPubHealth.
 Department of Emergency Medicine by teaching in the field of emergency medical services.
 Initially, paramedics training takes place under the direction of nursing specialties (the first intake in 2001).
 Since 2004 the above-mentioned line was pursued in the direction of public health and in 2007 was the first recruitment for medical emergency, as a distinct field of study.
-15 January 2009 Department of Emergency Medicine found separated from the structure of the Institute of Public Health and transformed into an independent unit of the Department.
+15 January 2009 Department of Emergency Medicine found separated from the structure of the Institute of Public Health and transformed into an independent unit of the department.

 The Faculty of Health Sciences since 1998, is also conducted training at the direction of physiotherapy.
 In connection with the Malopolska Region to improve the quality of education in the medical professions, in 2001 in Kraków is an agreement between the Małopolska Voivodship and the Jagiellonian University on joint action to amend the system of education in the profession of physiotherapy techniques.
-As a result of this agreement led to increased recruitment for the Department faculty, liquidated Medical School No. 4 in Kraków, and education as a whole took the Department to adopt against the study of academic staff.
+As a result of this agreement led to increased recruitment for the department faculty, liquidated Medical School No. 4 in Kraków, and education as a whole took the Department to adopt against the study of academic staff.
 Institute of Physiotherapy focusing unit underlying the teaching and scientific research for this direction was established in 2006.